What is time series data?

-These data points typically consist of successive measurements made from the same source over a time interval and are used to track change over time.
+These data points typically consist of successive measurements made from the same source over a fixed time interval and are used to track change over time.

 Time series data is a collection of observations obtained through repeated measurements over time.
 Plot the points on a graph, and one of your axes would always be time.

 Time series data is everywhere, since time is a constituent of everything that is observable.
 As our world gets increasingly instrumented, sensors and systems are constantly emitting a relentless stream of time series data.
 Such data has numerous applications across various industries.
 Let’s put this in context through some examples.